Uma-Maheswari298/Global-Weather-Air-Quality-Analytics/README.md

      •	Historical weather and air-quality patterns can potentially be used to predict whether a location may fall into Good, Moderate, Unhealthy or Hazardous pollution categories.

      •	A machine-learning classification model could be developed to predict the US EPA pollution category using weather and pollutant features.
+- ## Conclusion

+The Global Weather & Air Quality Analysis provides valuable insights into weather conditions and air-quality levels across different countries and cities.
+The analysis identified significant variations in temperature, humidity, wind speed, PM2.5, and PM10 concentrations across locations.
+The results also indicate that factors such as wind speed, humidity, temperature, and geographical location may influence air-quality conditions.
+Some locations showed higher particulate pollution and unhealthy air-quality categories, highlighting potential areas of concern.
+Overall, this analysis can support better air-quality monitoring, pollution assessment, early-warning systems, and data-driven environmental decision-making.